40 Years Ago: AC/DC Hits a Rough Patch With ‘Flick of the Switch’

-AC/DC's storied career hit on a rough patch with their opinion-dividing ‘Flick of the Switch’ album, which was released on Aug.
+AC/DC's storied career hit a rough patch when their opinion-dividing Flick of the Switch was released on Aug.
 15, 1983.

-When AC/DC first began to lay down plans for recording their ninth studio album, their career was at its absolute commercial peak: flying high on the world-beating success of 1980's flawless ‘Back in Black’ and its worthy successor, ‘For Those About to Rock.’
-Both albums had kept the band touring and/or working for nearly two years straight (and the human toll would soon be felt in drummer Phil Rudd's sad exit), so once they finally found the time to reflect on their next move, the Australian hard rock heroes decided it was time to go back to basics.
+As AC/DC first began to lay down plans for recording their ninth studio album, their career was at its commercial peak.
+First came the world-beating success of 1980's flawless Back in Black and then its worthy successor, For Those About to Rock.
+Both albums had kept the band in action for nearly two years straight – though the human toll would soon be felt in drummer Phil Rudd's exit.

-Fatefully, after three albums working with studio perfectionist Robert John ‘Mutt’ Lange, the group decided to produce ‘Flick of the Switch’ themselves in a concerted effort to strip their songs of any lingering studio polish.
-To that end, AC/DC spent less than a month recording 10 new songs, and later drove their point home with the help of a spartan, startlingly white cover art, featuring nothing but a pencil sketch of Angus preparing to flick that giant electric switch.
+Fatefully, after three albums working with studio perfectionist Robert John "Mutt" Lange, the group decided to produce Flick of the Switch themselves in a concerted effort to strip their songs of any lingering studio polish.
+To that end, AC/DC spent less than a month recording 10 new songs, and later drove their point home with the help of a spartan, startlingly white cover art, featuring nothing but a pencil sketch of Angus Young preparing to flick that giant electric switch.

-Unfortunately, not benefitting from a producer’s helpful outside perspective also wound up stripping many of the songs of their top-shelf ideas, too, and it’s telling that none of ‘Flick of the Switch’s’ tunes – save for the electrifying ‘Guns for Hire’ and possibly the title track – have enjoyed much of an afterlife beyond the album’s supporting tour.
-Yes, brothers Malcolm and Angus Young still churned out a reliable batch of excellent riffs and solos on ‘This House is on Fire’ and ‘Landslide,’ but nothing on par with recent triumphs (other tracks like ‘Deep in the Hole’ and ‘Brainshake’ were virtually forgettable).
-Even more shocking was the sheer absence of energy in ‘Nervous Shakedown,’ ‘Badlands’ and, most damning of all, ‘Rising Power,’ which, any way you slice it, has got to be the least rousing album opener of AC/DC’s career.
+Unfortunately, not benefiting from a producer's helpful outside perspective also wound up stripping many of the songs of their top-shelf ideas, too.
+It's telling that none of Flick of the Switch's tunes – save for the electrifying "Guns for Hire" and possibly the title track – have enjoyed much of an afterlife beyond the album's supporting tour.

-Coincidentally, it was only when they finally reconciled themselves to working with outside, non-blood-relative producers that the AC/DC ship was turned fully around, beginning with 1990's hit-laden ‘The Razor's Edge.’
+Coincidentally, it was only when they finally resolved to working with outside, non-blood-relative producers again that the AC/DC ship was turned fully around, beginning with 1990's hit-laden The Razor's Edge.